rstemmer/musicdb/README.md

 Beside maintaining this software, I also think about improving it or adding new features if necessary.
 The following list contains all huge improvements I'm planning to add to MusicDB.

-* Integrate music videos into the MusicDB infrastructure.
+* [Alpha State] Integrate music videos into the MusicDB infrastructure.
 The UI should be switch to video-mode.
 Then, instead of showing artists and their albums, artists and their videos will be shown.
 The videos can then be put into a video-queue that get streamed.
-  * A first prototype exists in the *feature-video* branch.
+  * This feature is currently experimental and deactivated by default.
   * Development progress can be seen on the [corresponding GitHub Project page](https://github.com/rstemmer/musicdb/projects/1).

-* Next generation of *MusicAI*.
+* [Rough Idea] Next generation of *MusicAI*.
 I already miss the old one that was surprisingly helpful tagging songs.
 The next generation might base on TensorFlow 2.0 directly.
 I will have the same or similar architecture since it worked in the past.

-* New Frontend.
-Early ideas are around WebAssembly based technology or a native client.
-Even with a native client the WebUI still needs to be updated.
-The code base is very ugly and the used coding strategy does not fit to the complexity of the application and abilities of JavaScript.
+* [Planning State] Usage improvements by allowing installing MusicDB via `pip` and operating it via `systemd`.
+* [Planning State] More ideas can be found on the [Roadmap GitHub Project page](https://github.com/rstemmer/musicdb/projects/4)

 The following subsections cover more information regarding releases and branches.